NCEAS/metacat/docker/README.md

     ...
     ... a very long build process ensues, resulting in a tar.gz file
     $ cd docker
-    $ ./build 2.8.7
+    $ ./build 2.12.0
     $ docker image ls
     REPOSITORY    TAG      IMAGE ID        CREATED           SIZE
-    metacat       2.8.7    8da92210dfc4    39 minutes ago    1.02GB
+    metacat       2.12.0    8da92210dfc4    39 minutes ago    1.02GB

 Each metacat release will also have a version of the image pushed to [Docker Hub](https://hub.docker.com) for public use.

 # How to use this image

-This example will start and link a postgres database, a secure apache web server with Let's Encrypt certificates installed, and a Metacat instance.
-The `docker-compose.yaml` file in the docker directory shows how these three containers are composed to create a functioning Metacat application, but other arrangements are possible.
+This example will start and link a postgres database, and a Metacat instance.
+The `docker-compose.yaml` file in the docker directory shows how these two containers are composed to create a functioning Metacat application, but other arrangements are possible.
 Configuration is through the included environment file `metacat.env`, which must be configured with defaults for your environment.

     # The version of metacat to build and deploy
-    METACAT_VERSION=2.8.7
+    METACAT_VERSION=2.12.0

     # The host is the address at which the server will respond (you must configure this in your DNS)
     HOST=metacat.example.com